Ladies & Gentlemen,

 2014 information relating to conversation of energy, technology

-absorption and foreign exchange earnings and outgo, is given in
+absorption and foreign exchange earnings and outgo, information is

 COMPTROLLER AND AUDITOR GENERAL''S COMMENTS

 Company has received ''NIL'' comments on the accounts for the year ended

-March 31, 2015 by the Comptroller and Auditor General of India under
+March 31, 2016 by the Comptroller and Auditor General of India under

 Your Company''s composition of Board of Directors underwent some changes

 its deep appreciation and gratitude for the significant contribution

-and support to the Company extended by them during their
+and support to the Company extended by Independent Directors of the

 In accordance with the provisions of Section 160 of the Companies Act,